-The search box on the taskbar periodically updates with new content and a fun illustration to help you discover more, stay connected, and be productive.
-These hints in the search box give you a sneak peek of the more expanded content you'll find in search home.
+The search box on the taskbar periodically updates a fun illustration to help you discover more, stay connected, and be productive.
+This illustration in the search box gives you a sneak peek of the more expanded content you'll find in search home.

 Just tap or click Search to open search home and discover what’s happening online, in the world, and in your organization.
 Search highlights help you learn about interesting and noteworthy moments today like holidays, anniversaries, and other educational moments both globally and in your region.
 Search home also gives you easy access to your recently launched apps, files, settings, and websites.

 To get to search home even faster, you can use the keyboard shortcut Windows logo key + S to open Search, or simply mouse hover on the illustration in the search box on the taskbar.

 To get search results from your PC and the web, on the taskbar, tap or click Search , and type what you're looking for in the search box.
 Suggestions will appear, helping you get to what you’re looking for faster.
 You can also search from Start just by typing.